Shabbat meals

-Shabbat meals or Shabbos meals (סעודות שבת) are the three meals eaten by Shabbat-observant Jews, the first on Friday night, the second on Saturday day, and the third late on Saturday afternoon.
-The Hebrew word for meal is seudah, with the plural version being seudos or seudot, thus the Friday night and Saturday day meals are often called seudot or seudos.
-The third meal, held on Saturday afternoon is called either shalosh seudos, seudah shlishit, or shaleshudus.
+Shabbat meals, or Shabbos meals (סעודות שבת) are the three meals eaten by Shabbat-observant Jews: the first on Friday night, the second on Saturday during the day, and the third late on Saturday afternoon.
+The Hebrew word for "meal" is seudah, with the plural version being seudos or seudot.
+Therefore, the Friday night and Saturday daytime meals are often referred to as seudot or seudos.
+The third meal, held on Saturday afternoon, is called either shalosh seudos, seudah shlishit, or shaleshudus.

 Friday Night Meal

 The Friday night meal traditionally begins with the singing of "Shalom Aleichem", a song welcoming the angels that the Talmud says visit every Jewish home on Friday night.
 This is often followed by the singing of "Eishet Chayil" (Proverbs 31, also pronounced "eishes chayil"), a song praising the Jewish woman.

 In most communities, the singing of "Eishet Chayil" is followed by kiddush, the Jewish practice of sanctifying the Sabbath over a cup of wine or grape juice.
 Following kiddush, the meal continues with handwashing before eating bread.
 The meal then begins, with the head of the household lifting up two challah breads, and reciting the blessing of Hamotzi.
 The challah is sliced, dipped into salt, and eaten.
 The meal continues with festive foods (often chicken), often with singing and sharing Torah thoughts.

-In many German-Jewish households, the washing for the bread is done before kiddush, instead of before the blessing of Hamotzi and the eating of the challot.
-This is so that guests will not need to wait between kiddush and handwashing; instead, they can will the bread without getting up.

 It is customary at Ashkenazic Shabbos meals to eat "gefilte fish" at the beginning of the meal, a dish made of ground, deboned fish, commonly carp, whitefish, pike, and Nile perch.
 Chicken soup is also commonly eaten at the Friday night meal.

 There are two further customs, common to all meals.

 Zemirot are sung around the table (usually between courses; and often by the men only).
 These help achieve the religious aspiration of transforming the domestic table into a recreation of the Temple altar; see Korban § Purpose.

 Similarly the host will usually deliver a short Torah idea, or Dvar Torah, before the Birkat Hamazon Grace after meals.